lihkin213/dns-svcs/configure-dns-instance.md

 ### Creating an "A" resource record
 {: #creating-an-a-resource-record}

-  1. Navigate to the resource page and select your DNS Services instance.
+  1. Navigate to the Resource page and select your {{site.data.keyword.dns_short}} instance.
 Then select your zone.
   2. On the DNS Details page, click the **DNS Records** tab.
   3. Click **Add Record**.
-  4. In the Add Record panel, select the type of DNS record you want to add from the **Type** menu.
+  4. In the Add Record panel, select the type of DNS record that you want to add from the **Type** menu.

      In this case, select the type **A**.
   5. Enter the required data for the type of DNS record you selected.